amfairley/adamiani/README.md

 - **What value does the project provide?** This wedding-renewal website allows guests to the event to see key information included, but not limited to:
 	- Who the event is celebrating
 	- When and where the event is
-	- Travel and accommadation options for the event
+	- Travel and accommodation options for the event
 - **What are the business needs?** The business in this case would be the couple arranging the event.
 Their needs would be:
 	- Easy way to get RSVP responses
 	- An FAQ page that answers basic questions, in order to reduce repeating answers to different invitees
-- **Who is the target audience?** The target audience is the invited guests to the vow-renewal service.
+- **Who is the target audience?** The target audience is the invited guests to the vow-renewal service
 - **What are the user requirements and expectations?**
-	- An intuitive and simple navigation system.
+	- An intuitive and simple navigation system
-	- Able to quickly and easily locate relevant information.
+	- Able to quickly and easily locate relevant information
-	- All functions and links work as expected.
+	- All functions and links work as expected
-	- External links open in a new browser tab.
+	- External links open in a new browser tab
-	- Any embedded video or audio does not autoplay and has options to play, pause, adjust volume, fullscreen, and share.
+	- Any embedded video or audio does not autoplay and has options to play, pause, adjust volume, fullscreen, and share
-	- The functionality and design of the website works regardless of screen size.
+	- The functionality and design of the website works regardless of screen size
-	- Contact information readily available.
+	- Contact information readily available
-	- Accessibility.
+	- Accessibility
 - **What information is required?** Through previous use of wedding websites, brainstorming, and discussions with friends and colleagues; the following are requirements for an all-encompassing wedding or wedding vow renewal website:
 	- **Who?**: A clear indication of who is having the ceremony
 	- **When?**: The time and date of the ceremony